Solar Generator vs. Fuel Generator

 Setup of the Solar Stik™ System is “plug & play” and can usually be done by one person in about five minutes.
 It can be erected for short or long term operation without concern for weather or environmental impact, which makes it ideal for use every single day.
 It can be set up and left to operate for a day or weeks.

-If additional power is required, the Solar Stik™ panel output can be increased up to 360 watts, or the Solar Stik™ Breeze can be employed to provide supplemental wind power generation.
+If additional power is required, the Breeze Kit upgrade can be added to the Solar Stik™ 200 or 400.
+The optional Breeze Kit Upgrade can provide more power by wind generation.

 Additional Solar Stik™ Systems can also be added to meet the demand, or a PRO-Verter™ can be added to the system to allow a traditional fuel-driven power generator to be used as a supplemental source.